Tappestry Web Bookmarklet Released, Update Now Available from the Apple App Store

 You asked.
 We listened.
 Tappestry is gaining ground!

 We’ve created a Web bookmarklet for Tappestry.
 You can now track learning while on your desktop computer.
-Go to Tappestryapp.com to see how to get started with this easy new learning tool.
+Go to Tappestryapp.com to see how to get started with this accessible new learning tool.

-Since we released the first Tappestry update last month, we’ve included a handful of major new features in this release while revising existing ones.
-We’re very excited to announce that you now have the ability to search inside of Tappestry for the first time.
-Additionally, we’ve highlighted location in this version, enhancing that feature set with all new ways to find learning around you.
-We strongly believe that where you are impacts how you learn, and being able to more easily track that will aid in your exploration of the community.
+Since we released the first Tappestry update last month, we’ve included a handful of significant new features in this release while revising existing ones.
+We’re very excited to announce that you now can search inside of Tappestry for the first time.
+Additionally, we’ve highlighted location in this version, enhancing that feature set with all-new ways to find learning around you.
+We strongly believe that where you impact how you learn and being able to track that more easily will aid in your exploration of the community.

 Below is a complete list of new features and upgrades for Tappestry 1.2.